oppia/creator-documentation/docs/reviewers/translations.rst

    *Fig. 3*

-7. Continue the same procedure till you have completed reviewing all the translations.
+7. Continue the same procedure untill you have completed reviewing all the translations.

 .. |reviewtranslationbtn| image:: /images/review-translation-button.png
                       :alt: Review Translation Button